Insper/servidor-de-desafios/README.md

 ### Setup

+#### Poetry

+##### Installing Poetry

+In this project we use [Poetry](https://python-poetry.org/) for dependency management.
+You can install it by following the instructions here: https://python-poetry.org/docs/#installation

+With Poetry installed you can install the dependencies with:

+    $ poetry install

+##### Activating the virtual env with Poetry

+Always activate the virtual env before starting to work:

+    $ poetry shell

+#### React Frontend

+We use [React](https://reactjs.org/) to develop our frontend.
+To install it you must first [install Node.js](https://nodejs.org/en/download/package-manager/).
+Then, go to `frontend` directory and install all the dependencies:

+    $ cd frontend
+    $ npm install

+### Running server in dev mode

+Run the server with:

+    $ ./manage.py runserver

+To update the react frontend, run:

+    $ cd frontend
+    $ npm run dev

+# ANTIGO

 #### Configurando um ambiente virtual

 Para não ter conflitos entre versões ou bibliotecas, podemos criar um ambiente virtual.
 Para isso, entre na pasta em que clonou o servidor e execute o seguinte comando no terminal:

     $ python -m venv env

 #### Ativando o ambiente virtual

 Depois de criado, é preciso ativar o ambiente virtual.